Timurpc/web-based-image-processing-using-.js-with-Heroku-Deployment/README.md

 # ImageProcessorJS

-ImageProcessorJS is an image processing simulator where all image processing algorithms are implemented using pure JavaScript.
+ImageProcessorJS is an image processing simulator where a few image processing algorithms are implemented using pure JavaScript.

 #### https://js-image-processing.herokuapp.com/